pihvi/edutime/README.md

 - FLOW_CONTROL_ELEMENT_COUNT_{EXERCISE}, amount of flow control elements (if, while, for, ...) in the solution how many lines of code did the student's last solution have

 Data is freely available at https://www.cs.helsinki.fi/group/rage/data/2014-sigite-difficulty-indicators/

-### Research methods
-Test four different ML models on the data and compare their performance on probability prediction.
-Test also what are the principal components for the predictions.
-Models to be used are:
-1. Logistic Regression
-2. Naïve Bayes
-3. Support Vector Classification
-4. Random Forest

 ### Expected results
 Student’s probability to continue to the next assignment can be modeled with significant accuracy in some cases.
 This will enable to give a student, close to dropping out, easier assignments on the fly to keep them on the course.